Is "If Only" Thinking a Barrier: Life Fulfillment?

 … then what happened to me would not have happened.

-Then finally the one I hear the most – “if only I would not have flashbacks, I would be I would never hurt again and be the happiest person alive”.
+Then finally the most powerful one I hear the most – “if only I would not have flashbacks, I would be I would never hurt again and be the happiest person alive.”

 Objectives of “if only thinking”

-Survivors stay connected to his or her traumatic memories in order to mentally review repeatedly the situations.
-The objective is to:
+Survivors stay connected to his or her traumatic memories in order to mentally review repeatedly what happened to them.
+So repeated reviewing of the past through traumatic memory objective is to:

-1. Analyze what happened in order to figure out what went wrong and elevate his or her blame which was place on him or her by the abuser.
+1. Analyze what happened in order to figure out what went wrong and elevate his or her blame which was placed on him or her by the abuser.

 2. Find a way to fix what happened.